junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Missouri nods once, silent, her eyes prompting him to continue.

 "There was an old friend a few years ago, a really good real-deal psychic," Dean remembers Pamela's bright flirtatious smiles, then the burned-out eye sockets, then bleeding stab wounds in her stomach.
 He has to force down a flinch.
 "That was way before we knew anything about angels, and she set up this seance, demanding Cas show his face.
-It didn't end well," he swallows again, "but it worked, I think Cas actually showed up and talked to her in some psychic spiritual dimension."
+It didn't end well," he swallows again, "but it worked.
+I think Cas actually showed up and talked to her in some psychic spiritual dimension."

-"And you're wondering if I can do something similar and let you talk to Castiel the same way."
-Missouri finishes for him.
+"And you're wondering if I can do something similar and let you talk to Castiel the same way," Missouri finishes for him.

 Dean nods quietly.
 "Can you do that?"
 He tries hard not to let the desperation and hope spill all over in his voice, but Missouri probably hears it all.

 She considers, eyes searching his face.
 And whatever she finds there, it seems to satisfy a question she didn't ask.

 "Yes, I suppose," she says.
 Dean lets out a long breath.
-"There will be risks, but it's doable.
+"There will be risks, but it can be done.
 It would be easier if there's something I can use as a medium."

 "Medium?"

 "Something from the angel.
 Things he can recognize as his, to guide his way to the call," Missouri explains.

 That rings a bell.
-Dean automatically touches the handprint on his left shoulder underneath the jacket, knowing the red mark is still there.
-Back then, that mark was all they had that has a direct link with Cas, but now, he has more.
+Dean automatically touches the handprint on his left shoulder beneath his jacket, knowing the red burning mark is still there.
+Back then, that mark was all they had that has a direct link to Cas, but now, he has more.

-Dean reaches into his inner chest pocket, putting the piece of trench coat fragment and blood stained black feather on the table between them, fingers lingering at the edge of the feather, not leaving.
-Both of them still have the same temperature from his body warmth.
+Dean reaches into his inner chest pocket, putting the trench coat fragment and the blood-stained black feather on the table between them.
+His fingers linger at the edge of the feather, not leaving.
+Both of them still carry the same temperature from his body warmth.

-"I have these."
-He tells Missouri.
-"Cas left them behind when, hmm, last two times we saw each other, right before he disappeared.
+"I have these," he tells Missouri.
+"Cas left them behind when, emm, the last two times we saw each other, right before he disappeared.
 Will they work?"

-Missouri reaches out to touch the cloth, Dean's fingers twitch involuntarily like he has the strongest urge to take it back, to not allow anyone but himself to touch it, to even see it, but he holds the hands where they should be.
+Missouri reaches out to touch the cloth.
+Dean's fingers twitch involuntarily like he has the strongest urge to snatch it back, to not allow anyone but himself touch it, or even see it, but he holds the hands where they should be.

 "I believe so."
-Missouri stands up from the couch.
-Dean follows the action without thinking.
+Missouri stands from the couch.
+Dean follows the motion without thinking.
 The woman eyes his eagerness.
-"A seance requires certain preparations, I would have said I'd let you know when it's ready, but I think you couldn't stand just sitting here drinking your coffee, so might as well come over and make yourself useful.
+"A seance requires certain preparations.
+I would've said I'd let you know when it's ready, but I think you can't stand just sitting here drinking coffee, so might as well come over and make yourself useful.
 Help me set it up."

 "Yes, Ma'am."
 Dean nods gratefully.

-They use the round dining table for the work, Dean watches Missouri paints a pentagon that covers the whole surface, then Enochian symbols and some loosely familiar marks on four ends, with the last end a painted opening eye.
-Dean looks at it, having a weird feeling that it's looking back at him.
+They use the round dining table for the work, Dean watches as Missouri paints a pentagon that covers the whole surface, then adds Enochian symbols and some loosely familiar marks on four of the corners, with the last corner marked by a painted open eye.
+Dean looks at it, having an odd feeling that it's staring back at him.

 "What do those symbols mean?"
 He can't help asking.
-Call it work habit.
+Call it a work habit.

-Missouri lights up five candles in the center matching each corner while answering.
+Missouri lights five candles in the center matching each corner while she answers.
 "The air, the earth, the fire, the water.
 All the basic elements.
-And this is your door."
+And this, is your door."
 She points at the eye.
-"The seance is actually not complicated, the difficult part is to find him and talk to him, if he is willing to show."
+"The seance itself is actually not complicated, the difficult part is finding him and talking to him, if he is willing to show."

-"That reminds me, the accident last time, Cas's true form burned that friend of mine's eyes out."
-Dean admits, a little guiltily, looking at the symbol of the eye again, remembering Pamela's scream and the fire bursting out of her sockets, the fake white eyeballs she had to use later.
+"That reminds me, the accident last time, Cas's true form burned that friend of mine's eyes out," Dean admits, a little guiltily, glancing at the symbol of the eye again, remembering Pamela's scream and the fire bursting from her sockets, the fake white eyeballs she had to wear later.
 "Probably don't look at him directly then."

 But still, somehow, his mind wanders afar, wondering what it is that Pamela really saw -- a figure as tall as the Chrysler Building like Cas once so casually slipped?
-A light as bright and burning hot as the sun which is why no human should face him directly?
-If there has to have one good thing from that blindness, he hopes Pamela at least had the chance to see the most bright and beautiful thing in the whole universe before losing the sight.
+A light as bright and burning hot as the sun which no human should face directly?
+If there has to have one good thing to come out of that blindness, he hopes Pamela at least had the chance to see the most bright and beautiful thing in the whole universe before losing her sight.

-"Good to know."
-Missouri replies, tone flat, "But I ain't gonna be the one looking, you are."
+"Good to know," Missouri replies, her tone flat.
+"But I ain't gonna be the one looking, you are."

 "What?"

-"I believe he would be more willing to come and talk to you than me."
-Missouri states, matter-of-fact.
+"I believe he'd be more willing to come and talk to you than to me," Missouri states, matter-of-fact.
 "I'll lead the way, and you can have some catch-up."

 "How does it work?
 Some kind of out-of-body spirit-walking experience?"
 Dean frowns.

-"Only the eyes of your mind will travel, going into the dimension where he is."
-Missouri answers briefly, as if it is enough to understand how the psychics work.
+"Only the eyes of your mind will travel, going into the dimension where he is," Missouri answers briefly, as if this is enough to understand how psychics work.

 Dean figures there is no point asking for more details, he'll find out soon enough.

-They sit by the table, holding hands.
+They sit at the table, holding hands.
 Dean takes the seat right in front of the painted eye.
-The trench coat fragment in their held hands on Dean's left side, the feather on right.
+The trench coat fragment rests in their joined hands on Dean's left side, the feather on the right.

 Missouri closes her eyes.
-Dean looks at the candle lights briefly until it leaves a jumping flame burn in his view, he closes his eyes as well.
+Dean glances at the candle flames until they leave a flickering burns in his vision, he shuts his eyes as well.

-"Castiel, come to us before this circle."
-Missouri starts, voice slow and steady.
+"Castiel, come to us before this circle," Missouri begins, her voice slow and steady.
 "Dean Winchester requests your appearance."

 Dean's heart skips a beat at the mention of his own full name.
-He stares at the blackness behind the eyelid, thinking hard: *Cas, come on.
+He stares into the blackness behind his eyelids, thinking hard: *Cas, come on.
 I'm here, where are you?*

 Missouri repeats the chanting.
 Dean prays alongside her voice, as if it's a chanting of his own.